What was the effect of the American Civil War on Lakota people?

-It was about a year before the next white man dared to approach.
+It was at least a year before the next white man dared to approach.

 In December of 1866, Lakota warriors won a fight known as the Fetterman Massacre.
 Or the Fetterman Battle, depending on who you ask.
 The primary difference between a battle and a massacre is that the winners call it a battle and the losers call it a massacre.
 Based on the prophecy of a winkte consulted beforehand, the Oglalas called it the Battle of 100 Slain, although only 81 soldiers were actually slain.
 In any case, what happened was approximately this:

 The recklessly overconfident Colonel Fetterman was an arrogant man.
 He fancied these primitive savages no match for his well-bred West Point education and his impressive military credentials.
 He took full-chested pride in his carefully chosen troops, and was itching to kill some Indians.

 He was a 32-year-old Civil War veteran in a position of highest command.
 He resented the inflexible U.S. government orders that obliged him and his men to cower like namby pamby girly boys behind the Lodge Trail Ridge.
 He had survived the Civil War, for Pete's sake!
 This handful of half-dressed heathens would be a picnic in the park compared to that.

 “Give me eighty good men,” Fetterman had said, “and I'll wipe out the whole Sioux Nation!”

 And so it was that Colonel Fetterman could simply not resist chasing such a pathetically small group of disorganized Indians as the ones he saw nearby, especially that harmless looking little guy with the lame, limping horse.